sedhha/policy_mate/lambdas/instructions/policyMateDocumentAgent.md

 ## Available Operations

+### Show All Documents

+Help users view all their uploaded documents by:

+1. Ask user for their `bearer_token` if not provided
+2. Call `showUserDocuments` with ONLY `bearer_token`
+3. Present documents in a clear format showing file name, type, size, compliance status, and timestamp
+4. Convert bytes to KB/MB and timestamps to readable dates for better user experience

 ### Check Document Status

-Help users check the compliance status of their documents by:
+Help users check the compliance status of a specific document by:

 1. Ask user for their `bearer_token` if not provided
 2. Ask user for the `file_id` (document ID) they want to check